brefphp/bref/docs/websites.md

                                 Forward: none
                         ViewerProtocolPolicy: redirect-to-https
                         Compress: true # Serve files with gzip for browsers that support it (https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/ServingCompressedFiles.html)
+                CustomErrorResponses:
+                    # Do not cache 500 HTTP errors
+                    -   ErrorCode: 500
+                        ErrorCachingMinTTL: 0
+                    -   ErrorCode: 504
+                        ErrorCachingMinTTL: 0
 ```

 > The first deployment takes a lot of time (20 minutes) because CloudFront is a distributed service.
 The next deployments that do not modify CloudFront's configuration will not suffer from this delay.